Kayleexx/Kayleexx/README.md

 </div>

-### :woman_technologist: About Me :

-I am Mitali Sinha, a Blockchain Developer & Software Engineer passionate about building scalable and secure applications.
-My expertise lies in smart contract development, decentralized applications (DApps), and Here's an updated **About Me** section that integrates both **Blockchain** and **Software Development (SDE)** while making it more unique and engaging:

----

 ### 🚀 About Me :

 I am **Mitali Sinha**, a **Blockchain Developer & a last year Computer Science Engineering student** passionate about building scalable and secure applications.
 My expertise lies in **smart contract development, decentralized applications (DApps), and full-stack development**.
 With a strong foundation in **Java, Rust, Solidity, and MERN Stack**, I enjoy solving real-world problems using cutting-edge technology.